rdsubhas/java-istio/README.md

 This might be tolerable if the port was declared as `http2`.
 But in this case, the port is clearly labelled as `http` and even then Istio breaks.

+This is purely on the **incoming** istio sidecar.
+Not on egress.
+That's what makes this bug even more annoying.
+For egress ports, there are LDS limits and so on.
+But on the incoming side, there is simply no ambiguity on the container port's name.
+But even if there **was** ambiguity, the spec already clearly addresses it and says to ignore the optional headers and do normal HTTP.

 ## TL;DR

 Any plain java HTTP call within cluster using standard, built-in HTTP clients and specs is broken on Istio.
 Forget about advanced stuff like Traffic routing and so on.
 Just point-to-point call will not work.